Sectional curvature and Weitzenb\"ock formulae: Kulkarni--Nomizu algebras

-A convenient way to express the curvature term in Weitzenb\"ock formulae for symmetric tensors (used, e.g., in Theorem~\ref{mainthm:KRWedgeSymKN}) involves a symmetric analogue of the above Kulkarni-Nomizu product.
+A convenient way to express the curvature term in Weitzenb\"ock formulae for symmetric tensors (used, e.g., in Theorem~\ref{mainthm:KRWedgeSymKN}) involves a symmetric analogue of the above Kulkarni--Nomizu product.
 Consider the commutative graded algebra

 endowed with the product $\ovee$ induced from the symmetric algebra $\bigoplus_{p=0}^\infty \Sym^p\R^n$ as follows.
 For $\alpha,\beta\in\Sym^p\R^n$ and $\gamma,\delta\in\Sym^q\R^n$, let

 Extend the above by linearity to a product on $\bigoplus_{p=0}^\infty (\Sym^p \R^n)^{\otimes 2}$, and note that the subspace $\mathcal A$ is invariant under this product.
 Due to the reducibility of $\Sym^p\R^n$, $p\geq2$, as an $\O(n)$-representation, it is useful to study the subspace